 Villa Schifanoia is about 150 metres down the road on the right hand side after the traffic lights.
 The Cappella is the small building next to the Villa.

 As of 4 February 2019, following the implementation of a pilot project on Access Control at the EUI, the Villa Schifanoia Campus is accessible only with an EUI ID card or by ringing the entry phone and providing personal details to control room operators (upon prior registration).

 Further information on the project is available here.

-The Via Boccaccio stretch between San Domenico and Villa Schifanoia has been closed on 14 April 2018 until further notice to both pedestrians and vehicles for safety and security reasons (wall falling hazard on both sides of the choke point): Villa Schifanoia is therefore accessible by car from Le Cure ONLY, while pedestrians (EUI members) can use the internal path from Villa Sanfelice and then the connecting road Badia-Schifanoia.
+The Via Boccaccio stretch between San Domenico and Villa Schifanoia has been closed to both vehicles and pedestrians from 27 January until 2 Feb 2020 due to urgent maintenance works: Villa Schifanoia is therefore accessible by car from Le Cure ONLY, while pedestrians (EUI members) can use the internal path from Villa Sanfelice and then the connecting road Badia-Schifanoia.

 External guests (pedestrians) are kindly invited to access Villa Schifanoia either through the connecting walkway from the Badia Fiesolana or walking up Via Boccaccio from the terminus of the 1B bus line.

 Via Boccaccio 121